Zhaoxi99/UNL_Simulation_study/README.md

 In this tutorial we describe the steps for obtaining the results of the simulation study in the unconditional case in Section 5 of the paper.

 We consider both the uncondtional case and the covariate specific case in the paper.
 The tutorials of how to get the plots in Section 5 of the paper are in the "tutorials" folder of the repository.
-The functions needed for the simulation study are in the "functions" folder of the repository
+The functions needed for the simulation study are in the "functions" folder of the repository.